Looking to spruce up your house before the holidays? Check out these Cyber Monday deals

 Burrow

-Burrow, the direct-to-consumer furniture brand that’s has made moving a new sitting chair or sectional into a new house almost too easy, has a can’t-beat sale that runs now through December 8.
-Use the code “CYBER” to unlock $250-$1000 off of your purchase—from the design-savvy Bento coffee table ($495 before discount) to the classic Nomad Sofa ($1,395 before discount).
+Burrow, the direct-to-consumer furniture brand that has made moving a new sitting chair or sectional into a new house almost too easy, has a can’t-beat sale that runs now through December 8.
+Use the code “CYBER” to unlock $250-$1,000 off of your purchase—from the design-savvy Bento coffee table ($495 before discount) to the classic Nomad Sofa ($1,395 before discount).
 As always, shipping is free.

 Urban Outfitters